kurtmckee/feedparser/docs/reference-namespaces.rst

 .. note::

-    The prefixes listed in the :py:attr:`namespaces` dictionary may not match the prefixes defined in the original feed.
+    The prefixes listed in the ``namespaces`` dictionary may not match the prefixes defined in the original feed.
 See :ref:`advanced.namespaces` for more details.